SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Memorial Day (Observed)**: While Memorial Day is traditionally observed on the last Monday in May, which may not always fall on the 28th, if May 28 falls on a Monday, it would be celebrated on that day.
-Memorial Day is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.
+- Memorial Day (Observed): Memorial Day is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.
+The holiday is observed on the last Monday of May each year, which can fall on May 28, depending on the year.

-Please note that specific events can vary from year to year, and the above event is an example of what
+Note: Specific events that take place on May 28 in the United States can vary from year to year.
+These may include local parades, ceremonies, and other commemorative events.
+However
 ### Positive Qoute
 ------
-"Chase your dreams like the moon orbits the earth—relentlessly, beautifully, and with purpose. 🌕✨💫 Never give up, for the night is darkest just before the dawn. 🌟🌅🌞"
+"Every day is a fresh start, a new chance to bloom 🌱🌸.
+Embrace the possibilities and let your dreams soar high like kites in a limitless sky! 🌈✨"